 I pursued my undergraduate degree at the School of Oriental and African Studies in Social Anthropology and the Study of Religions.
-With a regional specialization in Southeast Asia I decided to continue my studies and enrolled on the PhD programme in the Study of Religions department at SOAS with a focus on local religion and national identity in the Philippines at a specific site, the extinct volcano Mount Banahaw.
-Banahaw interested me because it is home to a number of independent churches notable for their veneration of the mountain itself and Jose Rizal.
-Since then my research has increasingly reflected my interest in religion and processes of rapid social and spatial change.
-I am currently engaged in research on the Occupy camps that were set up in London and Hong Kong in 2011 (see http://www.tf.uio.no/english/research/projects/redo/ .
+With a regional specialization in Southeast Asia, I decided to continue my studies and enrolled on the PhD programme in the Study of Religions department at SOAS with a focus on local religion and national identity in the Philippines at a specific site, the extinct volcano Mount Banahaw.
+Banahaw interested me because it is home to a number of independent churches notable for their veneration of the mountain itself as a node of spiritual ptency and Jose Rizal.
+Since then my research has increasingly reflected my interest in religion, politics and processes of rapid social and spatial change.
+My most recent research has concerned Occupy camps and protests in London and Hong Kong as part of an international and inter-disciplinary research collaboration funded by the Norwegian Research Council called 'Reassembling Democracy: Ritual as Cultural Resource' (see http://www.tf.uio.no/english/research/projects/redo/).
+I also now co-edit the Bloomsbury Book Series 'Religion Space and Place' http://www.bloomsbury.com/uk/series/bloomsbury-studies-in-religion-space-and-place/.

 I am interested in classical and contemporary anthropological and sociological theories of religion, and the broad constitution of religion as a site of study in societies experiencing rapid social change.
-My current research interests might just be summed up as follows:
+My current research interests can be summed up as follows:

-(forthcoming) ‘Tristes Tropiques’ in The International Encyclopaedia of Anthropology. (ed).
-H. Callan.
+2018 ‘Tristes Tropiques’ in The International Encyclopaedia of Anthropology, (ed), H. Callan.
 Wiley-Blackwell.

-(forthcoming) ‘Religion, Marxism and Ideology’ in The International Encyclopaedia of Anthropology. (ed).
-H. Callan.
+2018 ‘Religion, Marxism and Ideology’ in The International Encyclopaedia of Anthropology, (ed), H. Callan.
 Wiley-Blackwell.

-(forthcoming) ‘Post-Structuralism and Religious Studies’ in The Oxford Handbook for the Study of Religion. (eds).
+2016 ‘Post-Structuralism and Religious Studies’ in The Oxford Handbook of the Study of Religion. (eds).
 S. Engler & M. Stausberg.
-OUP.
+Oxford: Oxford University Press, pp. 220-234.

-(forthcoming) ‘Looking Back on the End of Religion: Opening Re Marx’ in After World Religion. (eds).
+2016 ‘Looking Back on the End of Religion: Opening Re Marx’ in After World Religions: Reconstructing Religious Studies. (eds).
 C. Cotter & D. Robertson.
-Acumen.
+London: Routledge, pp. 92-106.

 2015 ‘Forget Dawkins: Notes Towards an Anthropology of Religious Belief and Doubt’ in Social Analysis.
 Vol. 59, No. 2, pp. 81-96. (co-authored article with F-L. Shih).